Pope Francis Hosted a Summit on Sex Abuse. Many Survivors and Activists Expected More

 Zollner says Francis believes he must unify the clergy on the importance of dealing with the crisis before issuing top-down rules.
 “The Catholic Church is not a multinational organism, like one big company where we all have the same way of talking about things,” he says.

+Cruz, who was among the survivors that addressed the summit in person, agrees that the summit was a crucial first step.
+“I know some people are disappointed, but I always realized that this wasn’t going to be solved in a few days.
+I value that Pope Francis is doing this.
+I’m really hopeful.”

-To survivors, though, the Pope has a duty to lead concrete change throughout the church, and many believe the summit was the time to start.
-“He missed the perfect opportunity,” says Matthias Katsch, a German survivor and campaigner.
+For many survivors, though, the Pope has a duty to lead concrete change throughout the church, and the summit was the time to start.
+“He missed the perfect opportunity,” says Matthias Katsch, a German survivor and campaigner with group Eckiger Tisch.
 He says a churchwide canon law on abuse is essential to achieve justice for the horrors of the past and to bring to light hidden ongoing crises.
 “He thinks we need to give everyone more time to understand the issue before we do that?
 That’s putting children at risk and leaving survivors to suffer endlessly.
 It’s a disaster.”

 This appears in the March 11, 2019 issue of TIME.